xcesco/kripton/README.md

 # Kripton
 Java library provides a simple and uniform way to manage persistence of Java classes in different flavours.
 Supported persistence format are:

-* SQLite database
+* SQLite database (Android platform)
+* Shared preference (Android platform)
-* REST service, throws [Retrofit library](http://square.github.io/retrofit/) integration
+* REST service (Java and Android platform), throws [Retrofit library](http://square.github.io/retrofit/) integration
+* JSON format (Java and Android platform)
+* XML format (Java and Android platform)
+* CBOR format (Java and Android platform)
-* xml format
+* (Java) properties format (Java and Android platform)
-* json format
+* YAML format (Java and Android platform)
-* Shared preference

-To get performannce and avoid boilerplate-code, Kripton use the power of annotation processor.
+To get max performance and avoid boilerplate-code, Kripton use the power of annotation processor.
 With the power of annotation processor is possible to create code to persist a java class, simply with an annotation.
-There are many other libraries that do this, but Kripton allows to persists java object in different ways with an unique set of annotation and mechanism.
+There are many other libraries that do this, but Kripton allows to persists java object in different ways with an unique set of annotation and mechanisms.

 See [wiki](https://github.com/xcesco/kripton/wiki) for more informations.